fandahao17/Raspberry-Pi-DMA-Tutorial/README.md

 * *ARM Virtual Address*: The address used in the [virtual address space](https://en.wikipedia.org/wiki/Virtual_address_space) of a Linux process.
 * *ARM Physical Address*: The address used when accessing physical memory.
 Since peripherals on BCM2835 are [memory-mapped](https://en.wikipedia.org/wiki/Memory-mapped_I/O), this address is used to access peripherals directly.
 * *Bus Address*: This is the address used by the DMA engine.
+A bus address is an address as seen by hardware peripherals.

 The *physical addresses* of the peripherals range from *0x3F000000* to *0x3FFFFFFF* and are mapped onto *bus address* range *0x7F000000* to *0x7FFFFFFF*.
 We can convert between them like this: